ElodieRoy/CV/README.md

 ## Technologies Used

--**Frontend Framework**: Next.js used for static rendering (SSG), perfect for SEO and performance -**Language**: TypeScript for type safety and better long-term maintenance -**Styling**: Tailwind CSS because it is modern, fast to configure and use, and ideal for quickly creating responsive designs -**Data Management**: JSON, the simplicity of the data and the frequency of updates justify the use of these simple files -**Containerization**: Docker to ensure simpler and isolated deployment
+- **Frontend Framework**: Next.js used for static rendering (SSG), perfect for SEO and performance
+- **Language**: TypeScript for type safety and better long-term maintenance
+- **Styling**: Tailwind CSS because it is modern, fast to configure and use, and ideal for quickly creating responsive designs
+- **Data Management**: JSON, the simplicity of the data and the frequency of updates justify the use of these simple files
+- **Containerization**: Docker to ensure simpler and isolated deployment

 ---